hhfernald/ipynotes/docs/02_guidelines.md

 - **Use a listbox, not a treeview.**
      I've discovered that I don't like using treeviews very much.
 I really don't like having to click one triangle after another to see things.
 I wanted all my notes on one level --- in a listbox.
-Notes could still go into hierarchies and categories, but each note's entry would be a relative path to the note.
+Notes could still go into hierarchies and categories, but each note's name would be a relative path to the note.

 - **Filter the listbox in place.**